Constant Runtime Error Mitigation via Restricted Evolution

-On the other hand, the near-term quantum hardware is prone to undesired noise.
-Unlike fault-tolerant quantum algorithms, most near-term quantum algorithms \cite{Bharti_2022,Tilly2022Nov,Cerezo2021Sep} are short-depth and come in the form of a hybrid quantum-classical feedback loop.
-Since quantum circuits do not take up a heavy load in the entire calculation, a higher noise budget is allowed in the hybrid algorithms.
-A common feature of such hybrid approaches is the variational method \cite{Farhi2014Nov,Peruzzo2014Jul,Wecker2015Oct,McClean2016Feb,Kyaw2023Oct}.
 Typically, characterizing target quantum systems often involves constructing trial wavefunctions with a substantial yet manageable number of variational parameters.
 These parameters are then optimized to minimize the energy of the system by invoking a classical computer in the form of a feedback loop.
 Implicitly, this approach leverages the user's intuition and knowledge of the target system to select a parameter space that, while extensive, is significantly smaller than the full Hilbert space.
 The latter, of course, grows exponentially with the number of particles in the system.
 One major computational routine there is to compute the expectation value of some physical observables \cite{Bravyi2021Mar}.
 Even with such hybrid quantum-classical algorithms, current noisy quantum hardware could produce unreliable measurement outcomes of the physical observables.
 What we recently showed in Ref.~\cite{Saxena2024May} is that due to the noisy nature of quantum hardware, in order to see some meaningful results in quantum simulations, the quality of the quantum hardware should be below certain gate fidelities, thereby putting a hard limit on the practicality of the noisy devices.